 Walter Sundberg began his work at Luther Seminary in 1978-81 as an instructor in systematic theology.
 He returned as assistant professor of church history in 1984, was named associate professor in 1986 and was named professor in 1994.
-He was acting chair of the history department in 1987-88 and Chair of the History Department from 1991-1993.
+He was Chair of the History Department in 1987-88 and again from 1991-1993.
 He was a visiting professor at the College of St. Catherine in St. Paul in 1985-86.

 Ordained in 1981, he was assistant minister of Como Park Lutheran Church, St. Paul, in 1981-84.
 He was an instructor at Augsburg College, Minneapolis, in 1980, in the U.S. Army Chaplains Program in 1977, and at Lutheran Theological Seminary at Philadelphia in 1976.

 Sundberg earned the B.A. degree magna cum laude in 1969 from St. Olaf College, Northfield, Minn., where he was elected to Phi Beta Kappa.
 He received both the M.Div. degree and the Ph.D. degree magna cum laude from Princeton Theological Seminary (1973 and 1981).
 He studied at the University of Tubingen, Germany, in 1971-72.
 He received the Rockefeller Theological Fellowship and the American Lutheran Church Graduate Fellowship.

 He is a member of the advisory council of Interpretation, and the editorial boards of Lutheran Quarterly and Lutheran Commentator.
 A board member of both the Great Commission Network and Lutheran Bible Ministries, he has also served on the board of Lutheran Bible Institute and the ALC Inter-Church Relations Committee.